dotnet/docs-maui/docs/data-cloud/push-notifications.md

     The `PushTemplates` class contains tokenized notification payloads for generic and silent push notifications.
 These payloads are defined outside of the [installation](/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages) to allow experimentation without having to update existing installations via the service.
 Handling changes to installations in this way is out of scope for this article.
 In product scenarios, consider using [custom templates](/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages).

-1. In Visual Studio, add a new class named `DeviceInstallation` to the *Models* folder.
-Then replace the code in the *DeviceInstallation.cs* file with the following code:
+1. In Visual Studio, add a new class named `DeviceInstallation` to the *Models* folder and replace its code with the following code:

     ```csharp
     using System.ComponentModel.DataAnnotations;